telerik/teststudio-docs/docs/automated-tests/scheduling/multiple-machines-scheduling-setup/create-scheduling-server.md

 ### MongoDB Tab

-The first tab is the **MongoDB** one and it contains the details required for the MongoDB database, which is used as a storage database in the Scheduling configuration.
+The **MongoDB** tab contains the details required for the MongoDB database, which is used as a storage database in the Scheduling configuration.

 The **MongoDB data path** and **mongod.exe path** fields are populated with the values for a default MongoDB installation, so you need to change these, **only if the MongoDB installation was modified**.